badboy3000/WechatBot/README.md

 We note that no official Web Wechat APIs are available, thus the stability of the project is not guaranteed.

 We would thank https://github.com/liuwons/wxBot and https://github.com/Urinx/WeixinBot for their work on Python based Web Wechat projects.
-Most APIs in this projects are implemented according to their work.
+Most APIs in this project are implemented according to their work.

 ## Usage